 The other side of violence is compassion for self and others.
 In times of crises, famine, war and poverty, there are those behind the lines willing to help.
 Appreciate those that have helped and assisted you.
 If you change your focus, you will see that compassion happens daily.

 Do you feel that you are going through something similar?
 If so, a professional can help.
-If you would like to set up an appointment please contact me on +852 2521 4668 or email email@example.com.
+If you would like to set up an online session, please email me at email@example.com.

 Photo by Natannon Kanchak on Canva